liudf0716/apfree-wifidog/WEBSOCKET_API.md

 ```

 #### 9.2 Set Wi-Fi Info Request (Server → Device)
-Server requests to update the device's Wi-Fi information.
-The device will automatically find the appropriate interfaces for each radio and update their configuration.
+Server requests to update the device's complete Wi-Fi configuration information, including radio device parameters and interface configurations.
+After configuration changes, the WiFi service will be automatically reloaded to apply the settings.

 **Request:**
 ```json